RhinoW/exe-kiteboarders.co.uk/content/spot-guide/duck-pond.md

 **The Duck Pond has a Wildlife Refuge area active from <span style="color:red">15th September to the end of December</span> and it's vital we keep out of this area.**

+Kitesurfers must give way to _all_ other vessels in the Navigation Channel and maintain a 50m clearence.

 <!--more-->

 ## Location